 Art History Classes available in London and Online

-• Running from September 24th, until March 20th 2026 you can join Leslie on one of his courses, exploring works at the National Gallery.
+• Running from October 12th 2026, until December 14th 2026 and October 8th 2026 until December 18th 2026 you can join Leslie on one of his courses, exploring works at the National Gallery.

 Each week a selection of paintings will be discussed by the class in front of the actual works.
 This is an opportunity to understand our national collection in greater depth by looking and discussing with students the paintings, while also affording them an opportunity to look at the actual paint, the physically/size of the images and thus the original uses of the objects.
 This course will also look at how and why paintings are placed gallery spaces, how there are lit, why some paintings are under glass and why some are not, and how different curators hang different rooms.Across this ten week the course we will also address the history and genesis of the National Gallery building itself in the context of the Collection.
 The National Gallery has a limited supply of stools available if you need them.